dpankros/uiuc_cs513_project/part_1.md

 ~~~

 #### `Dish`

-The `Dish` table contains information about food dishes, the number of menus in which they appear, a high and low price for each dish, and a first and last appearance year.
-Thus, "Bread" could appear as a dish and it may be referenced by several Menus as MenuItems.
+The `Dish` table contains information about food dishes, the number of menus in which they appear, a high and low price for each `Dish`, and a first and last appearance year.
+Thus, "Bread" could appear as a row in `Dish` and it may be referenced by several `Menus` as `MenuItems`.

 #### `Menu`

+Conceptually, `Menu` represents one physical menu that is provided to a guest at a restaurant or an event.
 The `Menu` table is relatively more complex and contains a collection of the following columns:

 - sponsors,
 - events,